 (l) Hydrogen producers shall use the methodology found in section 95113(d) to calculate and report CO₂, CH₄, and N₂O emissions from all flaring at their facility.

+(m) Hydrogen producers must report for process vents the information required in 40 C.F.R. § 98.256(l).

 Note: Authority cited: Sections 38510, 38530, 39600, 39601, 39607, 39607.4, and 41511, Health and Safety Code.
 Reference: Sections 38530, 39600 and 41511, Health and Safety Code.

 § 95115.
 Stationary Fuel Combustion Sources

-The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart C of 40 CFR Part 98 (§§98.30 to 98.38) in reporting stationary fuel combustion emissions and related data to ARB, except as otherwise provided in this section.
+The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart C of 40 CFR Part 98 (§§98.30 to 98.38) in reporting stationary fuel combustion emissions and related data to CARB, except as otherwise provided in this section.

 (a) CO₂ from Steam Producing Units.
 The operator of a steam producing unit combusting municipal solid waste or solid biomass fuels may use Equation C-2c of 40 CFR §98.33(a)(2)(B)(iii), unless required to use Tier 3 or 4 by 40 CFR Part 98 or Part 75.
 Operators of steam producing units combusting fossil-based solid fuels must select applicable Tier 3 or Tier 4 methods.

 (b) CEMS CO₂ Monitoring.
 Notwithstanding the allowed use of oxygen concentration monitors in 40 CFR §98.33(a)(4)(iv), an operator installing a continuous emissions monitoring system that includes a stack gas volumetric flow rate monitor after January 1, 2012, and who reports CO₂ emissions using this system, must install and use a CO₂ monitor.
 An operator without a CO₂ monitor who uses a CEMS and O2 concentrations to calculate and report a unit’s CO₂ emissions, and who conducts a Relative Accuracy Test Audit (RATA) for the unit, must at least annually include in the RATA the direct monitoring of CO₂ concentration and flow, and the calculation of CO₂ mass per hour.
-The operator must retain these results pursuant to the recordkeeping requirements of section 95105 and make them available to ARB upon request.
+The operator must retain these results pursuant to the recordkeeping requirements of section 95105 and make them available to CARB upon request.
 The requirements of this paragraph do not apply to facilities for which pipeline natural gas is the only fuel consumed.

 (c) Choice of Tier for Calculating CO₂ Emissions.
 Notwithstanding the provisions of 40 CFR §98.33(b), the operator’s selection of a method for calculation of CO₂ emissions from combustion sources is subject to the following limitations by fuel type and unit size.
 The operator is permitted to select a higher tier than that required for the fuel type or unit size as specified below.

-(1) The operator may select the Tier 1 or Tier 2 calculation method specified in 40 CFR §98.33(a) for any fuel listed in Table 2-3 of this section that is combusted in a unit with a maximum rated heat input capacity of 250 MMBtu/hr or less, subject to the limitation at 40 CFR §98.33(b)(1)(iv), or for biomass-derived fuels listed in Table C-1 of 40 CFR Part 98 when these emissions are not subject to a compliance obligation under Cap-and-Trade Regulation, except as limited by section 95115(e).
+(1) The operator may select the Tier 1 or Tier 2 calculation method specified in 40 CFR §98.33(a) for any fuel listed in Table 2-3 of this section that is combusted in a unit with a maximum rated heat input capacity of 250 MMBtu/hr or less, subject to the limitation at 40 CFR §98.33(b)(1)(iv), or for biomass-derived fuels listed in Table C-1 of 40 CFR Part 98 when these emissions are not subject to a compliance obligation under Cap-and-Invest Regulation, except as limited by section 95115(e).